Skip to Content

 Instructions

-3. Transfer the cooked chicken to a bowl to shred before returning back to the sauce.
-Optional: Add a corn starch slurry (about 1 Tbsp corn starch and 2 Tbsp water) to thicken the remaining juices before adding the chicken back to the pot.
+3. Transfer the cooked chicken to a bowl to shred before returning to the sauce.

-4. For crispy chicken, place the shredded chicken, uncovered, on the bottom rack and broil for 6-10 minutes.
+4. Place the uncovered Dutch oven with the shredded chicken on the bottom rack of your oven.
+Broil on low for 15-20 minutes until the chicken is crispy and browning around the edges.
 Make sure your Dutch oven is heat safe up to 550ºF+.

 Notes